Sanitation Standards for Barbering Tools Every Pro Should Follow

 Clients notice when everything feels in order.
 They feel more relaxed.
 They enjoy the experience more.
 And they are more likely to trust your work, even if it is their first visit.

-Being known for cleanliness helps your business grow.
+Clients notice when you keep things clean, and that helps your business grow.
 It sets a standard that others look up to.
 And it keeps your name in good standing with your clients and your licensing board.

 Clean tools.
 Quality service.
 A reputation you can trust.